 After School Program at Chesterfield Branch

-Registration for our in-person After School Program is closed at this time.
+Registration for our in-person After School Program is open.

 Our goal is to create a safe, stable and nurturing environment to support busy families with adult supervision for their children when they are not in school.

 Because of the current environment, Girl Action Teams have registrations throughout the year.
 Please visit the Girl Action Team page for more information.

 For 2021-22 school year, you may apply for a Girl Action Team if you attend Huguenot, John Marshall, Thomas Dale or Thomas Jefferson High Schools, or Salem Middle School.

 NextUp is open to Richmond Public School Middle School Students.

 Girl Action Teams are free community programs for girls in grades 6-12 to identify challenges in their communities, and design and implement creative solutions to address them as teams.
 Each group has two women coaches to guide and support the girls through the project.
 This program runs in partnership with public schools and communities.
 Girl Action Teams can be offered through schools, community centers, faith-based organizations and other places.